 Nobody Denim was granted a $50,000 capital funding through the SRSB program to purchase new garment assembly machines including a new automatic pocket creaser and setter, overlocker, lap seam folder and waist band machine.
-The new equipment, coupled with process changes, will improve production quality, resulting in a more consistent product, and less seconds garments (off-specification product).
-The new equipment and processes are expected to save 1,860 metres of material and 7,157kWh of electricity, and produce 247 fewer seconds garments, saving a total of $32,000 per year.
+The new equipment and processes will improve production quality and are expected to save 1,860 metres of material and 7,157kWh of electricity, and produce 247 fewer seconds garments, saving a total of $32,000 per year.

 Nobody Denim plans to implement more of the recommendations from the resource assessment and make further environmental improvements to operations.